 See how well your HDFC Mutual Fund is doing compared to other Mutual Funds in the same category.

-Note how your fund performs versus the market index BSE or NSE.
+Track how your fund performs versus the market index BSE or NSE.
 The term used to represent benchmark performance is “Alpha.”
 A good Mutual Fund is one which outperforms the index.
 That’s why a higher alpha is a sign of excellent performance.

 Risk adjusted returns-